kutec/kutec.co.in/content/reactjs/ReactJS Hooks - useState Explained/index.md

   - react-usestate
 ---

 Once you have learned the basics of the ReactJS, the next thing is the Hooks.
-This Hooks available from the vers16.8
+This Hooks available from the version 16.8 of React.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0MTI1OTI5NywtMTkyODk0ODQzMV19
+eyJoaXN0b3J5IjpbLTIxMzM3MjQwNzksLTE5Mjg5NDg0MzFdfQ
+==
 -->